Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Method

 \subsection{Closed-loop supervised fine-tuning}

-Given the CAT-K rollout trajectory $\mathbf{s}_{0:T}$, we can construct the recovery action indices $\hat{\mathbf{c}}_t$ from the GT trajectories $\hat{\mathbf{s}}_{0:T}$ by finding the action token that brings each agent closest to its original trajectory:
+Given the CAT-K rollout trajectory $\mathbf{s}_{0:T}$, we can apply the idea of DAD~\cite{venkatraman2015improving} and construct the recovery action indices $\hat{\mathbf{c}}_t$ from the GT trajectories $\hat{\mathbf{s}}_{0:T}$ by finding the action token that brings each agent closest to its original trajectory:

 Given these indices $\hat{\mathbf{c}}_t$, the NTP policy is trained using the cross-entropy loss